Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 The Tarmac Test

-Place the back of your hand on the pavement for 7 seconds.
+To gauge if it’s too hot for your dog, place the back of your hand on the pavement for 7 seconds.
 If it’s too hot for your hand, it’s too hot for your dog’s paws.

 Early Mornings and Late Evenings: Your Best Bet